The War Machines

 Nicol: Are you still on William Hartnell?
 Bloody hell, you’ll never finish at this rate!

-Sue: It was OK.
+Sue: It was okay.
 I can see what they were trying to do.
-It felt very modern and ‘with it’, and I liked the way they used contemporary London, but I also think the programme lost some of its mystery as a result.
-It didn’t really feel like Doctor Who at times – it felt more like an episode of The Avengers.
+It was very modern and ‘with it’, and I liked the way they used contemporary London, but I think the programme lost some of its mystery as a result.
+It didn’t feel like Doctor Who – it felt more like an episode of The Avengers.
 The sound effects got on my nerves as well, and the War Machines were pathetic.
-The plot wasn’t great, but the director was trying hard.
-Hartnell was pretty good, too.
-Oh, I don’t know, let’s say -
+The plot wasn’t great, either, but the director was trying his best.
+Hartnell was pretty good, I suppose.
+Oh, I don’t know, let’s say:

 6/10

-Me: And that’s the end of season 3.
-What a mad, mad season.
+Me: And that’s the end of the third season.

 Sue: It seemed to go on forever.